Schweinepriester/github-profile-achievements/README.md

 ### 100 % samples

-[Here](/images/captured/complete) are screenshots of all Achievements at "100 % unlocked" as seen in full in the dialog, both light and dark mode.
+[Here](/images/captured/complete) are screenshots of all Achievements at 100 % unlocked as seen in full in the dialog, both light and dark mode.
 See them live, including the animation some have, for example here:

 | Title | Sample |